chimera-linux/cports/README.md

 Cports is a collection of source package ports for Chimera.
 The system has been written specifically for the distribution using the Python scripting language.

-The system is largely inspired by `xbps-src` from Void Linux, but should not be considered a variant of it, nor should it be expected that the options and behaviors are the same.
+From user standpoint, it works similarly to many distro packaging systems (users of Void Linux `xbps-src` will most likely find it a little familiar) however it is not based on any existing system and should not be considered a variant of any.

 There are two authoritative documents on the system: